gordielachance/wp-soundsystem/readme.txt

 **Supported sources**: Youtube, Soundcloud, regular audio files.

-**Attention:** The audio player uses the native [MediaElement.js](http://www.mediaelementjs.com/) media framework.
-The current version that is shipped with Wordpress is obsolete; so you'll need to upgrade it manually (see [ticket#39686](https://core.trac.wordpress.org/ticket/39686)) until it is merged in Wordpress (planned for 4.9).

-Once you patched Wordpress, add this line to your config.php file to ignore Wordpress auto-updates (or your patch will be erased) :
-`define( 'WP_AUTO_UPDATE_CORE', false );`

 = Track Sources =

 If you didn't set sources for your tracks (see below) and that the **autosource** option is enabled; the audio player will try to find an online source automatically (Youtube, Soundcloud, ...) based on the track informations.